R0tten0x/Day60-JsonSwiftData-Prototype/README.md

 Day 60 of 100 days of swift.

-Goal: Fetch data, create structs, show data, navigation links, detail views of each user.
-Added a little twist changing inactive active property green and red.
+Day 60's challenge on 100 day's of swift.
+Fetching Data from Json, loading data, viewable.
+Detailview's a little fucky just wanted to test out a little card looking vstack it's not pretty but whatever!
+Time taken to complete a couple of hours i got hung up on the .appear {FetchData()} and .resume() Added a few error catching in the do blocks,

-Time taken to code this: 2 Hours.
-A few hiccups on .onAppear(fetchData) and .resume() also forgot to add the iso8601 decoder. the iso8601 took me ages to figure out, all the views were empty because of it.
+Day 61's challenge integrate swiftData, did so, added some logic to remove duplicates, a progressview, if statements if the user list is empty, a refresh button to load and save the data.
+Time taken 28 minutes to implement into the current code.

 ![Screenshot 2025-05-15 at 9 29 47 AM](https://github.com/user-attachments/assets/a9017283-6a2a-4f43-ac13-f14053b7f6a7)